oat-sa/lib-lti1p3-proctoring/doc/message/proctoring-workflow.md

 ## 2 - Tool side: StartProctoring message handling

-You can find below required steps to handle a StartProctoring request message, needed only if you're acting as a tool.
+You can find below required steps to handle a StartProctoring message, needed only if you're acting as a tool.

 ### Validate the message